nufeb/NUFEB-2/docs/source/set.rst

 the height of the cylinder).

 Keyword *bacillus/inertia* sets the 6 moments of inertia for the atoms defined as :doc:`atom_style bacillus <atom_vec_bacillus>`.
+The values should be consistent with the current orientation of the bacillus around its center of mass.
+The values are with respect to the simulation box XYZ axes, not with respect to the principal axes of the particle itself.
+NUFEB performs the latter calculation internally.
+The center-of-mass position of the particle is specified by the x,y,z values above.

 Keyword *bacillus/pole/random* sets initial orientation of atoms defined as :doc:`atom_style bacillus <atom_vec_bacillus>`.
 The orientation corresponds to the line segment with respect to one of the 7 directions: